All Entries must be submitted online through Encore’s registration portal.

 Adjudication, Awards & Scholarships

-Gold, High Gold, Ultra High Gold, Platinum.
-Digital video Judge’s commentary.
+Video Commentary– Digital video Judge’s commentary.
 Additionally a separate “Teacher’s Only Video” commentary for Dance Professional’s ears ONLY.
+Judge’s video commentary is accessed after each competition through your Encore Studio Account.

 Encore Dollars have no cash value.
 Encore dollars may be used for Encore Registration Fees at our National Finals Competition within the same calendar year in which the Encore Dollars were received.
 Encore Dollars may be applied as a credit on National Registration Fees only for the routine which received the award.
 Adult groups 20 years and over will be adjudicated only and are not eligible for any High Score Awards or Encore Dollars.
 Soloists cannot place more than once in Overall High Point Awards.
 A minimum number of ten routines per type/division level/age group (Mini, Petite, Junior, Teen, Senior) must be entered for Encore Dollars to be awarded in Solo, Duo/Trio & Small Groups.
 Five routine minimum for Encore Dollars in the Large Groups/Line.
 Three routine minimum for Encore Dollars in Production.
 The following awards are presented in Mini, Petite, Junior, Teen, and Senior in Division I, II, & III: